prem-nj/Road-Safety-And-Accident-Patterns-In-India/README.md

 # Road-Safety-And-Accident-Patterns-In-India
-Qlik's analytics power this project on Indian road safety.
-It analyzes traffic data, accidents, weather, infrastructure, and demographics to identify accident trends and hotspots.
-These insights empower government and road safety organizations to make data-driven decisions that can enhance safety, reduce accidents, and save lives.
+A Qlik-based project analyzes road safety in India.
+It combines traffic data, accidents, weather, infrastructure, and demographics to pinpoint accident trends and hotspots.
+This empowers authorities and road safety organizations to make data-driven decisions, improve safety, and save lives.

+## DATASET LINK -

+## PROJECT DEMONSTRATION LINK -